ragkoushik/email-service/README.md

 - API documentation
 - Containerize and setup CI/CD pipeline
 - Support for HTML email templates and attachments
-- Route traffic on https
+- Route traffic on https and implement authentication